ishiikurisu/resource-allocation/NOTES.md

 Problems:

 - How do we find a valid starting `p`?

-This is something I could find on my own in some cases but I would still like to make the computer run most of the problems.
-Is this a `P=NP` problem??
-Checking if a `p` is valid is simple, but generating one valid `p` seems super fucking hard.
+Possible solutions:
+- Start with the cheapest combination for each category.
+If the cheapest team combination is not valid, then there are no valid combinations.

 ## Other approaches